Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 1. The ACCC and the RBA acknowledge the benefits of coordination, liaison and sharing perspectives and expertise relevant to competition in financial services.

 3. The ACCC and the RBA will hold meetings of senior officials at least every twelve months to discuss relevant issues, including the coordination of policy on access, competition and efficiency in the payments system and competition in financial services.
-The meetings will be additional to those called to discuss particular policy initiatives.
+The meetings will be additional to those called (as required) to discuss particular policy or other initiatives.

 4. There will be regular contact between officers of the two organisations on routine matters.